pmartin23/twitter_utils/README.md

 Installation
 ------------
-The easiest way to install is by using pip/easy_install to pull it from PyPI. ote that `twitter_utils` is currently only available as a test version.
+The easiest way to install is by using pip/easy_install to pull it from PyPI.
+Note that `twitter_utils` is currently only available as a test version.

     pip install --index-url https://test.pypi.org/simple/ twitter_utils